 - Coordinates special projects within the city including neighborhood clean-up, natural area clean-up, etc.

 - Participates in strategic planning activities for Code Compliance Division and the Community Development Department.

 - Operates a city vehicle to conduct property inspections and perform field activities.

 - Observes and follows established city and department policies and procedures in the daily conduct of the job.

-- Plans and arranges work schedule and establishes priorities to complete scheduled, assigned work within parameters assigned by the Manager.
+- Plans and arranges work schedule and establishes priorities to complete scheduled, assigned work within parameters assigned.

-- Prepares statistical reports of violations and inspections for Manager and management.
+- Prepares statistical reports of violations and inspections for management.